G0zi/Simple-Movie-Recommendation-Model/README.md

 &#x20;

-A movie recommendation system built using **Streamlit** that suggests similar movies based on a selected movie.
-The recommendations are powered by a precomputed similarity matrix.
+🎬 Simple Movie Recommendation Model is a Streamlit-based web application that suggests similar movies based on user selection.
+The recommendations are generated using vectorization techniques to analyze movie similarity.

 ## 🚀 Live Demo